• Level 2

 • Stay calm and act professionally when dealing with challenging behaviour.

-This course helps participants understand challenging behaviour and teaches them simple ways to stop, calm, and support good behaviour.
+This course helps participants understand behaviour support needs and teaches them simple ways to stop, calm, and support good behaviour.
 They will also learn how to care for people while following the rules.

 Who Is This Course For: